 Let’s start with some basic information about tax filing season—such as when it began.

 If you ask Americans when federal taxes are due, the vast majority of them will say April 15.
-And, most of the time, they would be right.
-However, tax returns for the 2022 tax year were due April 18, 2023, for most taxpayers.
+And, for the most part, they would be right.
+Tax returns for the 2023 tax year are due April 15, 2024for most taxpayers.

-Why the April 18 tax deadline this year?
-The three extra days to file your taxes is compliments of the federal tax code.
-Under the law, any tax due date that falls on a weekend or holiday is shifted to the next day that isn’t a Saturday, Sunday, or holiday.
-According to the IRS, Washington, D.C., holidays impact tax deadlines in the same way as federal holidays.
+So, why do people living in Maine and Massachusetts get two extra days to file their federal income tax return this year?
+According to the federal tax code, any tax deadline that falls on a weekend or holiday is shifted to the next day that isn’t a Saturday, Sunday, or holiday.
+Plus, state holidays and holidays in Washington, D.C., impact tax deadlines in the same way as federal holidays.

 Tax Filing Deadline for Natural Disaster Victims